xuoxod/netscan/README.md

 - **test_fingerprint_mac_on_localhost**: Ensures the MAC fingerprinting function does not panic and returns a result for localhost.

 **All tests are designed to be robust, clear, and easy to extend.
 See the `/tests` directory for details.**

+---

+## 🤝 Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+- If you add a new protocol or feature, please include corresponding tests.
+- Document any assumptions or requirements for your tests.
+- Open an issue or pull request if you have suggestions or bug reports.

+---

+## 📝 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.